 The long version of this teaching, which I gave over six weeks last winter at my home church, are available in the same formats under the title "Building a Christian Model" at my author web site.

 Since "Rebuilding the Foundations" questions some foundational evangelical teachings, I know it is hard to swallow (at least for evangelicals).
 I have had 30 years to develop the teaching and compare it not only to Scripture but also what was taught in the earliest centuries of the Church.
-You got all of it in under an hour.
+"Rebuilding the Foundations" covers all of it in under an hour.

-The questions below will help you process and think through the things presented in my teaching (as will the longer teaching linked above).
+The questions below will help you process and think through the things presented in my teaching (as will the longer teachings linked above).

 If you want to add to this faq, use the "Contact Me" page, but be sure to tell me in your comment that your are responding to the "Rebuilding the Foundations" teaching.

 This first comment is my own, and it has to do with the apostle John's Gospel and letters.